Can Hamsters Eat Cantaloupe? The Surprising Truth

 And apart from sugar, another reason why you should avoid feeding your hamster too much cantaloupe is the high water content.

 Hamsters, in the wild, eat a rather dry diet and drink water merely as needed.
-As such, sweet, watery fruits can easily cause diarrhoea in these animals, especially when overeaten.
+As such, sweet, watery fruits can easily cause diarrhea in these animals, especially when overeating.

-When it comes to types of hamsters, small kind like the winter white dwarf, the Russian Campbell dwarf, and Chinese hamsters should never eat cantaloupe since they’re extremely prone to diabetes.
+When it comes to types of hamsters, small kinds like the winter white dwarf, the Russian Campbell dwarf, and Chinese hamsters should never eat cantaloupe since they’re extremely prone to diabetes.

 In contrast, the bigger ones such as the Syrian and Roborovski hamsters can safely eat cantaloupe, but as an occasional treat.

 If it will be your first time feeding cantaloupe to your hamster, avoid giving too much at once.
 As you know, your hamster will eat anything and everything you offer it.

 So to reduce the risk of diarrhea, it’s best to provide a hamster that’s used to eating fruits with half the recommended serving portion the first time it tries cantaloupe.